Sign in

 • Pneumatic tires will go flat if punctured and will go soft even without any damage but provide soft rides;

 • Solid tires are almost maintenance free and they are unlikely to wear out in the life of the wheelchair, but you’ll be in for bumpier rides.
-To learn how to fit a solid wheelchair tyre, see the video below;
+To learn how to fit a solid wheelchair tire, see the video below;

 • Flat free tires are pneumatic tires that are filled with a semi-solid material.
 They are not subject to flat tires and give a softer ride than a solid tire.

-How to Fit a Wheelchair Tyres:
+How to Fit a Wheelchair Tires:

-Once you’ve bought some new tyres, you’ll need to get them fitted.
+Once you’ve bought some new tires, you’ll need to get them fitted.
 If you can do it yourself, you’ll save yourself a bit of time, and gain the satisfaction of being able to maintain your wheelchair yourself.

 Here’s a video guide to fitting a solid wheelchair wheel: